Skip to content

 Conclusion

-For a long time, I felt strange writing a post about Caracol (or Tikal; expect that soon) since I couldn’t write about every detail of the place.
+For a long time, I felt strange writing a post about Caracol (or Tikal) since I couldn’t write about every detail of the place.
 But since I’m mostly writing about my own personal experiences, I don’t see any reason not to.

 I had an amazing experience in Belize, and my time at BVAR there gave me a greater appreciation for the amount of effort that went into excavating something like Caracol.
 It’s awesome to think that my excavation work might go towards something similar one day!